bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 Things to know before you start:

 The lab may take between 1-2 hours, depending on your familiarity with Cloud Computing and alignment tasks.
-Don't worry if you don't complete the lab!
-It will be made available for you to complete later.
-There are a few thought-provoking Questions or Notes pertaining to sections of the lab.
-These are optional, and may take more time, but are meant to help you better understand the visualizations you are seeing.
-These questions will be denoted by boxes, as follows:

-   Question(s):

-   * Thought-provoking question goes here

 ### Requirements

 * Laptop connected to OICR's wifi network
 * Web browser
 * Collaboratory credentials

+**Note:** The Collaboratory credentials you are given for the workshop will only work during the workshop.

 ## Log In to the Collaboratory